Women & That 'Orgasm' Problem

-One of the most frequently asked questions I get from women who come to see me for counselling is about their ability to orgasm.
+One of the most frequently asked questions I get from women in my practice is about their ability to orgasm.

 Most of us never stop to even consider what good sex is, means or feels like.
 Especially if we’ve never had it.
-As a result, we have little frame of reference to help us understand what satisfaction might feel like, so understandably we latch onto ideals provided to us by anecdotes and clinicians.
+As a result, we have little frame of reference to help us understand what satisfaction might feel like, so understandably we latch onto ideals provided to us by social scripts, anecdotes and pop culture.

 Indeed there are endless blogs, articles and videos online these days dedicated to how to have bigger, longer, stronger, faster more explosive orgasms.
 But let’s stop and consider this; if many or any of them held absolute bona fide secrets that applied to all women all of the time – no one would be struggling.
 But they are.
 Because unlike in clinical manuals or new-age blogs describing (often useful) sexual function and technique, these erotic secrets don’t exist in isolation from the rest of your life.
 In other words, your sexuality is a robust experience embracing the mind, the body and the heart.

 The truth is, that women are not all hardwired exactly the same way for pleasure, sex and orgasm.
 And what we like in our 20s, will differ somewhat in our 30s, 40s and beyond.
 Our genitals may look and operate similarly, but genitals alone do not good sex make.

 What distinguishes so-so sex from utterly mind blowing sex is exactly that; our capacity to distinguish.
 To truly be with the experience of our bodies, paying attention and allowing our minds to be blown, and not distracted by trying to please anyone except ourselves.

 If you are a woman who struggles with orgasm, consider what orgasm represents to you.